 And you can key into live videos to promote your behind the scenes, create one on one interactions with your audience, paid partnerships on influencer platforms, among other ways.

-If not for anything, using the social media for PR is also an important digital strategy at the center of digital marketing in Africa.
+If not for anything, using the social media for PR is also one of the key digital trends at the center of digital marketing in Africa.
 You’ll easily see this on leading social media platforms like Twitter, Facebook, Instagram.

 Popularly known as dragging, the cancel culture in Africa sees clients using the social media platforms to call out, exert pressure on or even bully brands.